mozilla/minion-backend/README.md

 since some of the plugins require HTTPS connection.
 We actually launch a Flask development server as we run tests against each built-in plugin.

-``stunnel`` should be available to your OS distriubtion.
+``stunnel`` should be available to your OS distribution.
 For example, on Ubuntu you can issue:

 ```
-sudo apt-get install stunnel
+# apt-get install stunnel
 ```

 The test folder already contains a stunnel configuration file, a RSA key pair,